Table of contents

-There is also SSH which is a direct server connection using a command line interface.
+There is also SSH, which is a direct, secure server connection using a command line interface.

 For the bulk of this article we’ll be working with command line.
 This is partially because I really love command line, but mostly this is because command line is a more efficient and more effective tool.
-Cli uses cURL rather than http requests to start (usually), so it doesn’t create as much front-end activity.
-If your site is slow on the front end, command line is likely to be a lot faster than wp-admin, too, and you’ll be grateful for that.
+Cli uses cURL rather than http requests to start, so it doesn’t create as much front-end activity.
+If your site is slow on the front end.
+Command line is likely to be a lot faster than wp-admin and s/ftp, too, and you’ll be grateful for that.
 Command line also offers output with debugging information that can lead you to the source of an issue.
 Command line is also the gateway from noob status to knowledgeable status, which may very well be my next article/talk.
 The bottom line is: If you want to Own Your WordPress (or any website for that matter) you need to get comfortable with command line.

 Setting PHP limits with wp-config.php

 Ok, back to our PHP environments.
 You can also set PHP limits in your wp-config.php file, which is a vital part of WordPress Core as it houses the database connection credentials and security salts.
 Luckily for us it can be customized to affect site behavior.
 If you ever get a `Allowed memory size of bytes exhausted` error, which you inevitably will at some point working with WordPress, you can usually remedy the error by increasing PHP memory in your wp-config.php file.
 With no customizations here the PHP memory default is 40 MB.
 Not very much.

 Feel free to copy/paste this into your wp-config.php file:

 You can use both php.ini and wp-config with memory values, but make sure the value is the same in both files.
 If you use 200M in php.ini, use 200M in wp-config and vise verse.